-Written by Cheryl Flink, Ph.D., Director of Research
+Written by Cheryl Flink, Ph.D.

 Fresh off an international flight, I found my driver and started the two-hour journey to the offices of our recently acquired company.
 I certainly needed the thinking time.
 Clients were unhappy with both our technology platform and the level of service we delivered.
 Some clients were threatening to end their contracts—and some already had.